VimerArthur/ryansb.com/seminars/python_for_snakecharmers/sources/lambdas.md

 	>>> lambda x: x==4
 	<function <lambda> at 0x7f944ed0e938>

-Just like a one-night stand, lambdas are great if you just need a quickie
+Lambdas are great if you just need a quick one-statement function

 Pass them to other functions for non-namespace-cluttering Pythonic justice